elvisndoj/oracle-dba/monitoring/nagios/README.md

 ---

+## 🔐 Security Notice

 This repository is intended for educational and lab purposes only.

-- No real credentials are used
-- All hostnames, users, and services are anonymized and do not represent production systems.
+All hostnames, users, database services, and credentials used in this documentation are anonymized and do not represent production systems.

-- Do NOT use this configuration in production without proper security hardening
-- Production systems should use secure credential management (e.g. Oracle Wallet, secrets vaults, or encrypted auth mechanisms)
+This configuration should not be used in production without proper security hardening, including secure credential management (e.g. Oracle Wallet, secrets vaults, or encrypted authentication mechanisms).

 ---
 ## Table of Contents